nathan-b/TolkienEssays/orcs.md

 >
 > JRR Tolkien, Author's Note, _The Hobbit_

-The name Orc is presumably the Westron version of the Sindarin _Orch_, the word the Elves use to describe those creatures.
+The name Orc is presumably the Westron version of the Sindarin _Orch_, the word the Elves use to describe those servants of Melkor.

 There are some passages which can give some confusion, but ultimately the answer is that there is no difference between Orcs and goblins.
 The two words refer to the same creature.